Acceleration for Polyak-{\L}ojasiewicz Functions with a Gradient Aiming Condition: Acknowledgment

-This work was supported by PEPR PDE-AI.
-The author thanks Jean-François Aujol, Erell Gachon and Marien Renaud for their feedback, which helped improve the presentation and clarity of this work.
+This work is supported by PEPR PDE-AI and the ANR SOS2ID (grant ANR-24-CE40-3786).
+We thank Jean-François Aujol, Erell Gachon and Marien Renaud for their feedback, which helped improve the presentation and clarity of this work.